MX-Futhark/geoguessr-docs/natural-regions-of-france/README.md

 ### <span id="spot-45">45.
 Razès</span>

-Razés is a historical county of southern France and the last entry on the list.
+Razès is a historical county of southern France and the last entry on the list.
 All `-du-Razès` communes are located in western Aude, usually to the southwest of [Carcassonne](https://www.google.com/maps/place/11000+Carcassonne) between [Mirepoix](https://www.google.com/maps/place/09500+Mirepoix) and [Limoux](https://www.google.com/maps/place/11300+Limoux/).

 **Info**: [Wikipedia](https://en.wikipedia.org/wiki/Raz%C3%A8s)